Constrained multi-objective optimization of process design parameters in settings with scarce data: an application to adhesive bonding: Results

-Figure \ref{fig:eas} shows the final \emph{best} Pareto front obtained by MO-GP over 50 macro-replications (along with the \emph{median} and \emph{worst} fronts), for $\gamma = 30\%$.
-Clearly, the best Pareto front obtained by MO-GP is very close to the ideal Pareto front estimated by means of the Halton set exploration.
-MO-GP also leads to a \emph{faster} increase in HV, in terms of the number of expensive evaluations performed, than all other algorithms.
-This is evident from Figure \ref{fig:HV_comparison}, which shows the evolution of the \emph{average} hypervolume obtained (across macro-replications) during the optimization process (again, for $\gamma = 30\%$.
-As mentioned before, all algorithms start from the same initial designs (consisting of 20 configurations).
-MO-GP thus is able to obtain better quality results for the Pareto front than the other algorithms, particularly at very limited budgets.
-This makes the algorithm better suited than the others in settings with expensive evaluations.
-The plot also shows a dashed line, evaluating the hypervolume found by MO-GP under idealized conditions (i.e., $\gamma=0\%$).
-As shown, the HV curve under realistic conditions ($\gamma=30\%$) almost coincides with the one under ideal conditions, which illustrates that the presence of noise in realistic settings does not hurt the performance of MO-GP (as we expect; recall from Section \ref{sec:moo-meth} that the algorithm accounts for noise explicitly, both in the GPR model and in the infill criterion).
-This is also evident from Table \ref{tab:igd}, which shows the results for the average HV, along with those of the average modified Inverted Generational Distance (IGD+) \cite{ishibuchi2015modified}.
-This metric quantifies the distance between the Pareto front obtained by the algorithms and the ideal front obtained in the Halton experiment of Figure \ref{fig:halton_set}.
-As shown, MO-GP yields Pareto fronts that are on average closer to this ideal front.
+Figure \ref{fig:eaf_bo_H0} shows the final \emph{best} Pareto front obtained by the proposed approaces over 50 macro-replications (along with the \emph{median} and \emph{worst} fronts), for $\gamma = 30\%$.
+The best Pareto front obtained by cEHVI-SK is very close to the ideal Pareto front estimated by means of the Halton set exploration.
+It also leads to a \emph{faster} increase in HV, in terms of the number of expensive evaluations performed, than all other algorithms.
+This is evident from Figure \ref{fig:evolution}, which shows the evolution of the \emph{average} hypervolume and IGD+ obtained (across macro-replications) during the optimization process (again, for $\gamma = 30\%$).
+This superior performance is also evident from Table \ref{tab:igd}, which shows the results for the average HV, along with those of the average IGD+ (the latter uses the ideal front obtained in the Halton experiment of Figure \ref{fig:halton_set} as the true front).
+These results highlight that BO methods are able to obtain better quality results for the Pareto front than evolutionary algorithms (including surrogate-assisted ones), particularly at very limited budgets.
+Appendix \ref{ap:wilcoxon} shows that statistical differences (Wilcoxon test, $\alpha=5\%$), both for HV and IGD+, were mainly focused amongst C-MOPSO, C-MOEA/D, and C-TAEA; and metamodel-based optimization algorithms (including C-K-RVEA).